Toledano’s fast and rocky ride

 “When you go from zero to 60 in three seconds, sometimes you exceed the speed limit,” he said.

 Toledano’s rise is all the more stunning considering his start.
-He grew up one of six, in Lakewood, New Jersey, about 80 miles south of Manhattan, where nearly half the population is Orthodox Jewish.
+One of six children, he grew up about 80 miles south of Manhattan, in Lakewood, New Jersey, where nearly half the population is Orthodox Jewish.
 His mother worked as an independent real estate broker, while his father ran a book publishing company.

 Despite his religious upbringing, Toledano had a rebellious streak.
 Early into high school, he dropped out of a yeshiva, a fact he now takes pride in.
 “Never made it through ninth grade, baby,” he said.
 A source who has known him for years described him as a “street kid in Lakewood.”
 After leaving school, Toledano lived in Israel, on and off, studying the Talmud in a kibbutz, he said.